2005 Little League World Series

 The 2005 Little League World Series took place between August 19 and August 28 in South Williamsport, Pennsylvania.
 The West Oahu Little League of ʻEwa Beach, Hawaii, defeated the defending champion Pabao Little League of Willemstad, Curaçao, in the championship game of the 59th Little League World Series.
-This was the second time that the Little League World Series championship game was won with a walk-off home run, which Michael Memea hit in the bottom of the 7th inning.
+This was the second time that the championship game was won with a walk-off home run, which Michael Memea hit in the bottom of the 7th inning.

 The tournament used two venues, both in South Williamsport: